The DeanBeat: Consumer VR is making snail-like — but steady — progress

 “VR hasn’t changed the world yet, but it will,” Abrash said.
 “The interesting question is, ‘When?’
 I have some good news and some bad news.”

 Abrash admitted being a bit too optimistic, and that he doesn’t know when the full vision for VR will materialize.
-Abrash still believes that it will happen, and that’s good thing.
-A lot of venture capital investors, developers, and others have been burned on their investments, and they no longer believe.
+He still believes that it will happen, and that’s good thing.
+A lot of venture capital investors, software developers, and others have been burned on their investments, and they no longer believe.
 While those folks have given up, Abrash is still trying to invent the future.

 The gap of disappointment

 For consumer virtual reality to survive the gap of disappointment, everybody has to believe in it.
 Consumers.
 Game developers.
 Other app makers.
 Investors.
 And platform owners.
-OC6 gave us some clues about what Oculus believes about the future of consumer VR.
+OC6 gave us some clues on what Oculus believes about the future of consumer VR.
 To me, the moves I saw show just how many tradeoffs there are.

 The small victories that help feed belief have come.
-Beat Saber has sold more than a million units across all VR platforms.
+Beat Saber has sold more than a million copies across all VR platforms.
 And I was delighted to hear at OC6 that the Johnson & Johnson Institute wants to scale virtual surgery training to all doctors around the world.

 But after the hype went out of the VR bubble, the collapse was tough.
 Google retreated from the Daydream VR business.
 Apple still hasn’t launched its rumored augmented reality product.
 Magic Leap’s AR device feels like it’s a long way from a consumer reality.
 And so that leaves Facebook, Valve, and HTC to carry the torch.
 HTC continues to feed products into the high end in the hopes that enterprise VR will take off.
-Oculus is going after that market too.
+Oculus is going after that market, too.
 I’m not sure what Valve is really doing.

 The prettiest VR baby: The Quest

 But consumers aren’t going to go for $800 devices, no matter how good they are.
-Oculus is putting its investment behind the Quest, a $400 wireless headset which is selling as fast as the company can make them, according to Mark Zuckerberg.
+Oculus is putting its investment behind the Quest, a $400 wireless headset which is selling as fast as the company can make them, according to Facebook boss Mark Zuckerberg.
 The company didn’t announce a new high-end Rift headset.
 Rather, it announced the Oculus Link, which uses a USB-C link to enable Rift titles to run on a Quest.
 Oculus also showed off hand-tracking technology so you can use your fingers in VR, without hand controllers.
 That is coming next year, only for the Quest.

-John Carmack, Oculus chief technology officer, sang the praises of the Quest in his keynote talk on Wednesday.
+Chief technology officer John Carmack sang the praises of the Quest in his keynote talk on Wednesday.
 He thinks 5G technology will help on the wireless front.
 And Zuckerberg said people are using the Quest repeatedly and the company is selling the Quest units as fast as it can make them.

 In other words, the $400 Quest looks like the prettiest baby.
 The Oculus Go, at $200, appeared to have too few features to take off.
 And the wired Rift doesn’t have a real roadmap.

 Of all of the major efforts that Facebook made — pouring as much as $500 million into game and app investments — a few of the biggest titles are coming home.
 What did Facebook get for that investment?
-Well, Mark Zuckerberg proudly announced that the Oculus Store has generated $100 million in revenues.
+Well, Zuckerberg proudly announced that the Oculus Store has generated $100 million in revenues.
 As you can guess, that math doesn’t add up.
 Luckily, Zuckerberg is still a believer, as his talk at OC6 suggested.

 He was quite excited about hand-tracking, as it is an accessible way to interact in VR.
 It’s a sign that VR is making steady progress, as a platform that improves over time.
 It is slowly getting rid of the wires.